One-dimensional approximation of measures in Wasserstein distances: Preliminaries

-We now study the lower semicontinuity of~\eqref{problem.shape_optimization}.
-First, ``Go\l ab's Theorem''~\cite{Golab} shows that along sequences of connected sets, $\H^1$ is l.s.c.~with respect to the Hausdorff convergence~\cite[Chapter 10]{morel2012variational}.
+We now study the lower semicontinuity of~\eqref{problem.shape_optimization}. ``\Golab's Theorem''~\cite{Golab} shows that along sequences of connected sets, the length is lower semi-continuous with respect to the Hausdorff convergence~\cite[Chapter 10]{morel2012variational}.
 It is of course also true if the sequence has a uniformly bounded number of connected components.

-The issue is that the compactness of Hausdorff convergence is not transfered to the weak convergence of measures of the form $\H^1\mres \Sigma$ which may concentrate in the limit.
-In general, one can prove the following: \begin{theorem}[Density version of Golab's Theorem] Let ${(\Sigma_n)}_{n \in \mathbb{N}}$ be a sequence of closed and connected subsets of $\mathbb{R}^d$ converging in the sense of Kuratowski to some closed set $\Sigma$ and having locally uniform finite length, {\em i.e.} for all $R > 0$
+The issue is that the compactness of Hausdorff convergence is not transferred to the weak convergence of measures of the form $\H^1\mres \Sigma$ which may concentrate in the limit.
+In general, one can prove the following: \begin{theorem}[Density version of \Golab's Theorem] Let ${(\Sigma_n)}_{n \in \mathbb{N}}$ be a sequence of closed and connected subsets of $\RR^d$ converging in the sense of Kuratowski to some closed set $\Sigma$ and having locally uniformly finite length, {\em i.e.} for all $R > 0$